-The Enhancement and restoration of Texas wild-rice and Restoration and maintenance of native aquatic vegetation project areas are depicted in Figure 6.
-As described in the ITP Annual Report, select non-native aquatic vegetation was removed from these areas allowing native vegetation (including Texas wild-rice) to expand over 2017.
+The Enhancement and restoration of Texas wild-rice and Restoration and maintenance of native aquatic vegetation project areas are depicted in Figure 4.
+As described in the ITP Annual Report, select non-native aquatic vegetation was removed from these areas allowing native vegetation (including Texas wild-rice) to expand over 2018.
 Native aquatic vegetation was also planted in cleared areas within these sections to promote restoration activities where practical and appropriate.
-As evident in Table 2, the working project area supports a footprint of 4,306 m2 of which 2,487 m2 overlaps with Fountain Darter occupied habitat (Table 2).
+As evident in Table 2, the working project area supports a footprint of 6,295 m2 of which 4,609 m2 overlaps with Fountain Darter occupied habitat (Table 2).
 Although not quantified for this assessment, disturbance from foot traffic to and from these locations and from slightly elevated turbidity during non-native vegetation and sediment island removal did temporarily occur.

-There were seven Exclusion zones incorporated within the State Scientific Areas in 2017 for the management of recreation (Figure 7) which resulted in the protection of approximately 4,837 m2.
+There were four Exclusion zones incorporated for 21 days in the summer within the State Scientific Areas in 2018 for the management of recreation (Figure 5).
+These areas included Clear Springs river left; immediately below Sewell Park river right; directly across from the Veramendii access point river left; Bicentennial Park river right.
+The total footprint of these areas resulted in the protection of approximately 2,856 m2.
 The upstream exclusion zone in the eastern spillway below Spring Lake Dam was strategically placed over Fountain Darter and San Marcos salamander occupied habitat as well as Texas wild-rice.
 Although this area overlaps each of these covered species occupied habitats, the majority of the project footprint is a net benefit from the exclusion of recreation in these areas.
-The impact areas listed in Table 2 represent a 0.5 m swath across the river side perimeter of the exclusion zones to account for the placement of the t-posts and booms as well as foot traffic to patrol these areas.
-As such the total disturbance area for the seven exclusions zones was 256 m2 for the Fountain Darter and 12 m2 for the San Marcos salamander which is only impacted by the exclusion zone just below Spring Lake dam.
+The impact areas listed in Table 2 represent a 0.5 m swath across the upstream and river side perimeter of the exclusion zones to account for the placement of the signs and booms as well as foot traffic to patrol these areas.
+As such the total disturbance area for the four exclusions zones was 154 m2 for the Fountain Darter and 15 m2 for the San Marcos salamander which is only impacted by the upper portion of the exclusion zone just below Spring Lake dam.
 Temporary disturbance of slightly elevated turbidity to downstream areas did result from foot traffic to patrol and maintain these areas.

-There is no project footprint map for the Non-native species removal project as it was conducted throughout Spring Lake and the San Marcos River without permanent or temporary installation of equipment.
+There is no project footprint map for the Non-native animal species removal project as it was conducted throughout Spring Lake and the San Marcos River without permanent or temporary installation of equipment.
 Most work was conducted via snorkel or SCUBA in areas of high fish density with non-native fish being speared.